Explore This Treatment Program

 About Attention Deficit Hyperactivity Disorder

 Attention Deficit Hyperactivity Disorder (ADHD) is a neurodevelopmental condition that impacts the ability of individuals to get to, stick with, and finish tasks, or be in control of their physical activity.
 Research suggests that ADHD impact several percent of children and persists into adulthood, where a few percent of the population meet full criteria.
-While attention and behavior control challenges are common in the general population, in ADHD they limit the ability of a person to fulfil two or more major life roles and function in life settings.
+While attention and behavior control challenges are common in the general population, in ADHD they limit the ability of a person to fulfill two or more major life roles and function in life settings.
 While the pattern varies from person to person they can include problems with learning, self-care, socializing, or working effectively.

 What can be done if ADHD is suspected?

 When a child or adult is not thriving in a major area of life functioning, it is important to explore whether ADHD or another neuropsychiatric difference is the reason.
 A comprehensive evaluation for ADHD should include ruling out other potential causes of the attentional or behavioral challenges.
 Medical treatment can reduce the burden of ADHD symptoms.
 Specialized behavioral therapies can also reduce the burden of ADHD for individuals with the condition.
 In the case of children this can includes parent training in how to accommodate ADHD.
-Seeking accommodations other settings such as school may also help individuals participate and thrive.
+Seeking accommodations in settings such as school may also help individuals participate and thrive.

 Our Research Studies